 Information about studying at more than one campus in Penn State's multi-campus system.
 Penn State students can start a degree program at any one of 20 undergraduate campus locations across Pennsylvania.

-Penn State's 20 Commonwealth campuses throughout Pennsylvania give you the freedom to live and learn in an environment that suits you best.
+Penn State's 20 Undergraduate campuses throughout Pennsylvania give you the freedom to live and learn in an environment that suits you best.

 Some students choose to remain at one campus for all four years, while other students spend their first two years at one campus and transition to another for their remaining two years.
 We call it the 2+2 plan and it’s the most common path to a Penn State degree—more than 50 percent of our students begin their Penn State experience at a Commonwealth campus.